 Then, you might ask, “Is Blue a meaningful color for Japan?
-The Japanese flag is not blue….” or “Samurais used to wear blue kimono?”
+The Japanese national flag is not blue….” or “Samurais used to wear blue kimono?”

 But this time, I finally got the answer.

 When Japan started to participate World Cup qualifiers in 1954, there were few football players in Japan.
 There weren’t professional leagues nor professional players.
 So Tokyo University’s football club went to World Cup qualifiers in Asia as the Japanese national team.
 (They always lost, of course.
 Japan qualified for World Cup in 1998 for the first time.)
 Tokyo Uni’s school color was blue.
 Their football uniform was blue.
 As a result, the Japanese uniform became blue.